 Paper Ocean Art

 We discovered the COOLEST paper art, thanks to Etsy.
-Artist Marnie Karger, known as Crafterall on Etsy, creates “layered papercut piece, handmade in Minnesota,” that mimic the topography of the area the specific body of water is in.
+Artist Marnie Karger, known as Crafterall on Etsy, creates “layered papercut piece, handmade in Minnesota,” that mimics the topography of the area the specific body of water is in.

 Etsy loved her shop so much they featured her as an artist in 2016.
 It shares that she was able to take her art full time, retiring as an English teacher to become an artist.